From the archives: We ranked every Iowa State Fair Grandstand lineup since 1970 from worst to best

-Starting with 1970 and middle finger-throwing country outlaw Johnny Cash, the list ranks each collective year through Kid Rock's anticipated close of the 2017 festivities.
+Starting with 1970 and middle finger-throwing country outlaw Johnny Cash, the list ranks each collective year through Reba McEntire's return to the Grandstand in 2018.
 Ranked collectively between the two writers, years marked with a "KM" were completed by Kyle Munson, the Register's Iowa columnist and former music critic; and years marked "ML" were authored by music reporter Matthew Leimkuehler.

 So, grab a deep-fried treat (that eventually you may want to throw at us) and dig in.
-Here's how 48 years of Grandstand entertainment stack up according to our music-snob ears.
+Here's how nearly five decades of Grandstand entertainment stack up according to our music-snob ears.

 More Iowa State Fair reading: